CloudLabsAI-Azure/Cloud-Native-Application/labguide/Deploy theApplication-to-Azure-Kubernetes-Service.md

     ```

 1. Execute the below command to deploy the application described in the YAML files.
 You will receive a message indicating the items `kubectl` has created a web deployment and a web service.
-   >**Info**: The below kubectl command with create the Deployment workload and Service into the namespace that we have defined in to the YAML files.
+   >**Info**: The below kubectl command will create the Deployment workload and Service into the namespace that we have defined in to the YAML files.

     ```bash
     kubectl create --save-config=true -f web.deployment.yml -f web.service.yml